Minors Participating in Research or Clinical Activities

 1. The sponsoring faculty member must submit an application, including an appropriate supervisory plan, via EHS Integrator.
 Apply here: EHS Integrator

-3. The sponsoring faculty member must act as the minor’s direct supervisor or designate one other faculty or staff member to serve in that role.
-Both the sponsoring faculty member and the designated supervisor, if any, must undergo background checks before the minor may begin the proposed research or clinical activities.
+4. Both the sponsoring faculty member and the designated supervisor, if any, must undergo background checks before the minor may begin the proposed research or clinical activities.
 Information on this requirement can be found at https://programs-minors.yale.edu/FAQs-Labs .

-7. All proposed research or clinical activities conducted by minors in University locations must adhere to the requirements or restrictions imposed by the provost or provost’s designee, the department or school, the Office of Environmental Health and Safety (EHS), and where appropriate other compliance units, including the Human Research Protection Program (HRPP), Institutional Animal Care and Use Committee (IACUC), and HIPAA.
+8. All proposed research or clinical activities conducted by minors in University locations must adhere to the requirements or restrictions imposed by the provost or provost’s designee, the department or school, Environmental Health and Safety (EHS), and where appropriate other compliance units, including the Human Research Protection Program (HRPP), Institutional Animal Care and Use Committee (IACUC), and HIPAA.
 Sponsoring faculty members may impose additional restrictions that they deem necessary for the safety of the minor and other members of the laboratory or work unit.

-10. The sponsoring faculty member must resolve any outstanding compliance issues, as notified via email by EHS Integrator, before the minor application is further processed.
+11. The sponsoring faculty member must resolve any outstanding compliance issues, as notified via email by EHS Integrator, before the minor application is further processed.

 1. Minors Aged 16 or 17 who are engaged in Research/Clinical Activities may not work with any of the following materials: